What’s in This Article

 Has SAS Airlines had any major safety incidents in the past?

-SAS has had a small number of incidents over its history, as is the case with most major airlines.
-The airline has addressed each one through updated protocols and improved training.
+SAS has had a small number of incidents over its history, as most major airlines have.
+The most notable was the 1991 crash of Flight 751, caused by ice buildup on the wings.
+No one died, and the incident led directly to updated de-icing protocols and improved pilot training.

 How does SAS Airlines compare to other airlines in terms of safety?

-SAS is on par with other major international carriers.
-It has a strong safety culture and a consistent focus on protecting passengers and crew.
+SAS matches other major international carriers in safety standards.
+It maintains a strong safety culture, modern fleet, and a consistent focus on protecting passengers and crew.

 Where can I find more information about SAS Airlines’ safety record?

-You can find details on the SAS official website, through aviation safety databases, and via regulatory agencies such as EASA.
+You can find details on the SAS official website, through aviation safety databases like aviation-safety.net, and via regulatory agencies such as EASA.